NSBudapest/NSBudapest.github.io/_posts/2018-01-25-January meetup.md

 categories: [Meetup]
 ---

 Every new year is an opportunity to make a fresh start.
-This month it was all about AppCode and animations.
+This month Levente and David had a presentation about AppCode and animations on iOS.
 We had a wonderful night, hoping to see you soon at the next meetup event.
+Until then, if you would like to connect with us, register for our Slack channel [here](https://docs.google.com/forms/d/e/1FAIpQLSer4nuTbTsRel6bUrgzKBYQAiGgN9yPZUWBJ6XH7CF6rFLXzA/viewform).

 # Info